 “Drink, Rabbi!
-If anything wrong, it’s good!”, boomed Boris, the father of the bride, as he shoved an ice cold bottle of black pepper vodka under my nose.
+If anything’s wrong, it’s good!”, boomed Boris, the father of the bride, as he shoved an ice cold bottle of black pepper vodka under my nose.
 He had just slugged down his own full glass of it, after a hearty “L’Chayim.”

 It was late spring.
 The wedding ceremony had been held in Boris’s spacious back yard.
-He had brought his daughter and her non-Jewish fiance over from the Former Soviet Union.
+He had brought his daughter and her fiance who wasn’t Jewish over from the Former Soviet Union.
 They lived in a nice furnished apartment in his basement.
 His son-in-law was bright, a computer programmer, loved his daughter, and would make a good husband and father.
 Alex had agreed to raise his children as Jews.

 “Has he spoken to a rabbi in your town?”, I asked.

 “He said it was important, that all Jewish boys have it, that it’s not painful, that the baby will get over it very quickly.
 The rabbi was fine.
 But Alex insists that there be no circumcision!”

 “Did he say why?”

 “He doesn’t want to inflict that kind of pain on his son”, she sobbed.
 “He likes you, rabbi, can he come to see you?”